LewisJones30/COMP3000/README.md

 -   Four unique enemy types will test your skills.
 These enemies are weak, but appear far more powerful in later rounds.

--   Two different weapons - Will you use the staff which allows you to damage enemies from far away, making it easier to dodge enemies, or use the mace which gives you a damage reduction and deals far more damage than the staff, but in exchange for having to get much closer to the enemies.
+-   Two different weapons - Will you use the staff which allows you to damage enemies from far away, making it easier to dodge enemies, or use the mace which gives you a damage reduction and deals far more damage than the staff, but in exchange for having to get much closer to the enemies?

 ## Screenshots
 ![Screenshot 1](https://i.gyazo.com/b561bc60b6a024fa6c015e704e2a9e91.jpg)